rebeccabland3/LA-Real-Estate/README.md

 by: James Milne, Rebecca Bland, Divya Manthena, Katherine Matovic

 ## PROJECT DESCRIPTION AND RESEARCH QUESTION
-Our client, a major San Francisco based commercial real estate private investor is looking to add additional rental properties to their portfolio.
+Our client, a major international commercial real estate private investor is looking to add additional rental properties to their portfolio.
 As part of their preliminary analysis, they have asked to find out: What are the top 10 rental neighbourhoods in Los Angeles and how do they differ for Airbnb vs Regular monthly rental properties?

 ## Data Overview
 We extracted over 3,300 rows of data from the Mashvisor api (documentation here: (https://www.mashvisor.com/api-doc/#introduction), comprising approximately 1,500 rows each for Airbnb and regular rental properties and spanning over 80 neighborhoods.
 Data download consisted of fields detailing geographic locations of properties e.g. address, city, lat/lng coord, and property specific data including # beds/bths, rewiew counts, occupancy rates (Airbnb), and simple financial data e.g. rental rates by day, week, month etc. We note that Airbnb data was more granular than Regular rental properties, and allowed us to filter on additional data points such as user reviews, occupancy levels etc.